Get Your Free Mesothelioma Guide

 Papillary mesothelioma, also called well-differentiated papillary mesothelioma, is a rare subtype of epithelial mesothelioma.
 Well-differentiated papillary mesothelioma affects the lining of the abdomen (peritoneum), the lining of the lungs (pleura) and the lining of the testes (tunica vaginalis).

-The majority of well-differentiated papillary mesothelioma (WDPM) tumors develop in women and grow in the abdominal cavity.
+Most well-differentiated papillary mesothelioma tumors develop in women.
+They grow in the abdominal cavity.

-Doctors have found WDPMT tumor growth on several of the body’s protective membranes, including the pleura (lining of the lungs), pericardium (heart sac) and tunica vaginalis (lining of the testes).
+Doctors have found WDPMT tumors on several protective membranes.
+These membranes include the pleura (lung lining), pericardium (heart sac) and tunica vaginalis (testes lining).

-From a medical standpoint, these tumors are benign.
-Some cases have turned into malignant mesothelioma over time, but the chance of this happening is unlikely.
-Some people with WDPMT have also experienced several recurrences after treatment.
+From a medical standpoint, well-differentiated papillary mesothelioma tumors are benign.
+Some cases have turned into malignant mesothelioma over time.
+But the chance of this is low.
+Some with WDPMT have had recurrences after treatment.

 Solid papillary mesothelioma tumors are benign or very low-grade tumors.
 Differentiating from malignant mesotheliomas is essential.
-A 2021 research report in Modern Pathology reported this stance.
+A 2021 report in Modern Pathology confirmed this.

-Researchers are unsure if asbestos exposure causes this tumor.
+Researchers are unsure if asbestos exposure causes the tumor.
 Some patients have a history of asbestos exposure, but most do not.
-The cause of this disease remains.
+The cause of this disease remains unclear.

 About 50 cases of WDPMT in the peritoneum exist in the medical literature.
-A 2019 study published in Annals of Surgical Oncology reported this data.
+A 2019 study in the Annals of Surgical Oncology reported this.
 There are also several small case reports of WDPM of the pleura.
-About 20 documented cases of testicular papillary mesothelioma exist.
+There are about 20 documented cases of testicular papillary mesothelioma.

 Get Your Free Mesothelioma Guide